 In crystalline blue waters he saw delicate patterns engraved on snail shells and the infinite places a small animal could hide.
 Strange creatures, smooth as the sky itself, swayed in liquid motion, reaching outwards with translucent purple tendrils.
-The cascading pools brimmed with creatures of granite white, anvil brown and oily black piqued with streaks of pink.
+The cascading pools brimmed with creatures of granite white, anvil brown and oily black streaked with pink.
 Spiny creatures moved minutely and the boy marked their positions to track their progress.
 Among these slow movers were transparent shrimp shuttling through the water, drifting down in whimsical dance.
-Quick, sharp, silver skinned fish darted into crevices, hiding from the boy’s sun cast shadows.
+Quick, sharp, silver skinned fish darted into crevices, hiding from the boy’s sun-cast shadow.

 Day turned to night and the boy would rise stiffly from the rocks; his sunned skin cold with night air, scrawled red and pink with tender tracings from the sea ledge.
 He set his step homeward, appetite voracious and thoughts pooling with colors.
 His mind as limitless and filled with life as the pools he'd spent his eyes on.

 His family sat at a wooden table, candles dancing in brass arms like fiery tridents, lighting their angular faces.
-Their physical differences were offset by a pronounced feeling of like mindedness.
+Their physical differences were offset by a pronounced feeling of like-mindedness.
 Shadows waltzed on the walls as they ate quietly.
-The boy’s father eyed his food, calculating each bite by its surmised amount of nutrients.
+The boy’s father eyed his food, calculating each bite by its supposed amount of nutrients.
 His mother mused over her meal, colors weaving together as her fork swirled with the graceful sweeps of a paintbrush.
-The boy saw each bite as a billion pulsing pieces, each a magnificent world of its own.
+The boy saw each bite as a billion pulsing pieces; each a magnificent world of its own.

 The boy slept in a room overlooking the sea.
 The moon cast its silver rays on the waves, sky alight with flickering far off life, a tide pool.
 His head became as infinite as the sky, turning over itself, out like the tide, trillions of miniature stars in a soaring sea.

-He dreamed he was like a fish but without the constriction of a physical body.
-Spiraling like silver porpoise, soaring skywards in arcs of vibrant prismed light, shattering the sky with streams of beaded glass.
+He dreamed he was like a fish but without the constriction of a physical body.-spiraling like silver porpoise, soaring skywards in arcs of prismed light, shattering the sky with streams of beaded glass.

 In the days to come he experienced the same sensation by the pools, a feeling of expansion.
 The time spent by the ocean was the most sober and spiritual he had known since his first recollections.
 This space awakened a knowing in him that was lost under layers of life and living.

-It was here the boy grew into a man and his mother again became an artist.
+It was here that the boy grew into a man and his mother again became an artist.
 It was here that his father built one boat, then another, gradually shaping a life with the sea.
-Here where the sky met the water, where the moon glowed above the sea as well as below and the wild frolicked like a language of love.
+Here where the sky met the water; where the moon glowed above the sea as well as below, and the wild world frolicked in a language of love.
 Colors writhed alive inside themselves and a single spark of bliss built to a roaring flame of oneness.
 Here by the tide pool.